rosswilson/barcode_sheeter/README.md

 This script is under development but forms the basis for an automated barcode label generation feature for [KitScan](https://kitscan.com) - an online asset tracking and management tool.

+## Usage

+1. Run `bundle install` to install Gem dependencies
+2. Edit `barby.rb` to specify barcode range, prefix, and zero-padding length
+3. Run `ruby barby.rb` to generate PNG barcodes
+4. Run `ruby generator.rb` to generate PDF file: `output.pdf`

 ## TODO

 - Support multiple pages: use Prawn's `start_new_page` method
 - Pass PNG data blobs straight from Barby to Prawn without having to write and then read from disk
 - Take list of barcodes to generate from STDIN pipe or simple text file (one per line)
 - Introduce template files that contain the page layout measurements, extracting them from the actual .rb file and allowing different sheet label types to be swapped out rapidly.
 - Error checking!
 And status reporting so calling processes are notified of success/failure